-Again, the reason the price of silver surged during the 1970’s was due to the tremendous amount of inflation in the oil price which impacted all commodities and precious metals.
+Again, the reason the price of silver surged during the 1970s was due to the tremendous amount of inflation in the oil price which impacted all commodities and precious metals.
 We must remember, when the oil price hit a high of $35 in 1980, silver reached a peak of nearly $50.
 However, when silver was trading at $49 in May 2011, the oil price was twice as high at $100.

 Now, as I have stated several times, the price of oil will continue to trend lower in the future.
-This is due to the falling net energy and its value impact upon the economy.
+This is due to the falling net energy and its value impact on the economy.
 So, why do I forecast a much higher silver price rise if the oil price falls?
 It’s due to two reasons:

 - The tremendous amount of debt in the world is propping up most STOCKS, BONDS & REAL ESTATE.
 Debt can only be kept elevated if there is abundant and cheap energy.
-As the U.S. and global oil industry starts to disintegrate, debt will implode… so will the value of most stocks, bonds and real estate.
+As the U.S. and global oil industry starts to disintegrate, debt will implode… so will the value of most stocks, bonds, and real estate.
 Investing looking to protect wealth, will move into gold and silver in a way never seen before in history.

 - The Falling EROI -Energy Returned On Investment of oil means that the current way of extracting silver by the majority of the mining industry will no longer be commercially viable.
-Because most of the high ore-grade silver mines are gone, trying to extract silver the old fashion way, or with a lot less energy and technology means silver supply will plummet.
-With very little above ground investment silver in the world, this will cause more pressure to push the price even higher.
+Because most of the high ore-grade silver mines are gone, trying to extract silver the old fashion way, or with a lot less energy and technology means the silver supply will plummet.
+With very little above-ground investment silver in the world, this will cause more pressure to push the price even higher.

-While I understanding the low paper silver price is frustrating by many investors, they need to understand that the current INSANE MARKET is not going to live for much longer.
+While I understand the low paper silver price is frustrating for many investors, they need to understand that the current INSANE MARKET is not going to live for much longer.
 Using a massive amount of debt and monetary printing to keep things going was never a long-term solution.
 Now that the oil market is being gutted by a low oil price, this will help speed up the collapse of the financial system and economic markets.